 - Sexual orientation

 - Political membership

-- Only collect personal data for specific purposes, don’t use it for any other purpose than specified to the employee or in the handbook
+- Only collect personal data for specific purposes, don’t use it for any other purpose than specified to the employee

 - Ensure that data gathering is relevant rather than excessive

 - Only keep personal data for as long as necessary